bryanm1529/earshot/README.md

 ## 🙏 Acknowledgments

-- [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) for local speech recognition
+- [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) for the foundation of our custom `whisper-stream-stdin` tool
 - [Ollama](https://ollama.ai/) for local LLM inference
 - [Tauri](https://tauri.app/) for cross-platform desktop applications
+- The original whisper stream example for inspiration for our stdin-streaming breakthrough

 ---